 Consider going to Marché Bonsecours, one of Canada's 10 finest heritage buildings, which has become an essential stop on any visit to Old Montréal.
 The Marché houses 15 boutiques featuring Quebec-made creations: crafts, fashions, accessories and jewelry, design items, reproduction Quebec furniture, and more.
 There is also a selection of restaurants.

 After the Fireworks

 Throughout the evening, the Old Port skating rink on Bonsecours Basin is open for business, complete with skate rentals.
-The public can even skate on the ice after the fireworks until 2 a.m. on January 1, 2019.
-Find out details on admission and skate rental prices for 2018 and 2019.
+The public can even skate on the ice after the fireworks until 2 a.m. on January 1, 2020.

 If you're going to hit the ice, remember to bundle up because it gets windy at the Old Port, which can make the night feel colder than the actual outdoor temperature listed on weather websites.